darchr/gem5art/docs/npb-tutorial.md

 ```

 This post-installation.sh script (which is a script to run after Ubuntu is installed on the disk image) installs m5 and copies the contents of runscript.sh to .bashrc.
-Therefore, we need to add those things in runscript.sh which we want to execute as soon as the sytem boots up.
+Therefore, we need to add those things in runscript.sh which we want to execute as soon as the system boots up.
 Create runscript.sh in npb/ and add following lines to it:

 ```sh